devopsdays/devopsdays-web/content/events/2024-ljubljana/location.md

 +++
 Title = "Location"
 Type = "event"
-Description = "Location for devopsdays Ljubljana 2023"
+Description = "Location for Devopsdays Ljubljana 2024"
 +++

 Watch this space for information about the venue including address, map/direction, parking/transit, and any hotel details.